 8) I’m sure that your friends , family, and significant others are really cool people, but unless they’re playing on your project, they should probably stay home & not cell/text every 2 seconds.
 A photographer/videographer of your session/s are welcome & recommended.

 9) Come to work!
 We don’t charge by the hour, but there is a life outside of the recording studio.
-Be prepared to get work done, it’s not the time to constantly check your E-mail, social media etc… There’s a well defined process for getting the music to you quickly & cost effectively, so be ready to follow it.
-The environment here is very laid back…. as long as productive work is getting done!
+Be prepared to get work done.
+It’s not the time to check your E-mail, Twitter, Facebook etc… There’s a well defined process for getting the music to you quickly & cost effectively, so be ready to follow it.
+The environment here is very laid back….as long as productive work is getting done!

 10) Don’t panic.
 The studio is a new environment for most people & we want the experience to be a positive one.
 Everyone drops a note here and there.
 No one gets to keep their first vocal track (really, no one does)!
 You’ll have a great time if you just relax & play!

 11) Drummers, rehearse keeping a stick/click track going anytime you’re not playing so that the other musicians can overdub their parts later if you’re not playing to a click track.